psychemedia/sin-eater-resources/resources/BRPOP_british_popular_customs_dyer.md

 Shropshire.

-In this county the inhabitants sot on a board a high heap of small cakos, called soul-cakes, of which they offer one to every person who comes to the house on this day, snd there is an old rhyme, which seems to have been sung by the family and guests:
+In this county the inhabitants set on a board a high heap of small cakes, called soul-cakes, of which they offer one to every person who comes to the house on this day, snd there is an old rhyme, which seems to have been sung by the family and guests:

 " A soul-cake, a soul-cake ;
 Have mercy on all Christian souls for a soul-cake."